 - Demonstrate interpretive, analytical, and argumentative skills in oral presentation and writing by discussing and critiquing these conceptions in written assignments and tutorial discussions.

-- Demonstrate appreciation of the conceptual framework and shared commitments of traditional Chinese philosophy, particularly as these bear on humanist and naturalist conceptions of normativity.
+- Demonstrate appreciation of the conceptual frameworks and shared commitments of traditional Chinese philosophy, particularly with regard to how they bear on humanist and naturalist conceptions of normativity.

-- Demonstrate personal valid reflection on different views of humanist and natural morality in the light of traditional understandings of human society and its place in nature.
+- Demonstrate reasoned personal reflection on different views of humanist and natural morality in the light of the traditional understandings of human society and its place in nature.
 Be able to apply it in sound reasoning in the context of contemporary ethical, political, or environmental issues.

 Offer Semester and Day of Teaching

 |Reading / Self-study||60|

 Assessment: 100% coursework

 Readings will include brief selections from both original and secondary sources.
 A course textbook in PDF version will be available on the Moodle Website.
 Original sources will include Analects, Mozi, Mengzi (Mencius), Dao-De Jing, Zhuangzi, Xunzi, and the Platform Sutra.
 Secondary sources will draw from Hansen (1992), Chan (1963), and Liang (1968), among others.
 Students will be advised to consult ctext.org for more detailed examination of original sources.

 - Brière, O. (1979).
 Fifty years of Chinese philosophy, 1898-1950.
 Westport, CT: Greenwood Press.